dgud/blas/README.txt

 Status
 ------

-First rough implementation, range tests in the nif, Makefiles, tests and documentation needs more work.
+First rough implementation, interruptable/dirty scheduler nifs, range tests in the nif, Makefiles/configure, tests and documentation needs more work.

 Would also be nice to have support for sparse data and LAPACK.